nycmeshnet/docs/content/installs/cpe2/index.md

 1. Select the firmware file you downloaded earlier and upload it

-  *   If you get recurring "Configuration upload falied" you might be trying to upload the current version.
-Compare the firmware version you downloaded earlier to the current version:

     *   The file name usually has the version in it, e.g. WA.**v8.5.7**.38314.180628.1036.bin
     *   In the CPE dashboard on the top left you should see the current firmware version number